-12. Radio communications option
+6.1.5 Radio communications option

-CR350-RF data loggers include radio options.
+CR6-RF data loggers include radio options.
 The RF407-series frequency-hopping spreadspectrum (FHSS) radio options include the RF407, RF412, RF422, and RF427.
+The RF451/RF452, another radio option, has a 902-to-928 MHz operating-frequency range typically used for longrange communications.
 RF407-series are designed for license-free use in several countries:

-- The RF407 option has a 902 to 928 MHz operating-frequency range appropriate for use in the United States and Canada (FCC / IC compliant). - The RF412 option has a 915 to 928 MHz operating-frequency range appropriate for use in Australia and New Zealand (ACMA compliant). - The RF422 option has an 863 to 873 MHz operating-frequency range appropriate for use in most of Europe and some of Asia (ETSI compliant). - The RF427 option has a 902 to 907.5 MHz/915 to 928 MHz operating-frequency range appropriate for use in Brazil.
+- The RF407 option has a 902 to 928 MHz operating-frequency range appropriate for use in the United States and Canada (FCC / IC compliant). - The RF412 option has a 915 to 928 MHz operating-frequency range appropriate for use in Australia and New Zealand (ACMA compliant). - The RF422 option has an 863 to 873 MHz operating-frequency range appropriate for use in most of Europe and some of Asia (ETSI compliant). - The RF427 option has a 902 to 907.5 MHz/915 to 928 MHz operating-frequency range appropriate for use in Brazil. - The RF451/RF452 option has a 902 to 928 MHz operating-frequency range appropriate for use in the United States and Canada (FCC / IC compliant).
+This radio option is typically used for long-range communications.